 BENEFITING: LINDA BLAIR-WORLDHEART FOUNDATION

-It's my birthday and I'm sending out my birthday wish - to rescue, rehabilitate, and re-home the wonderful companion dogs that are being abandoned at alarming rates.
-However, I need your help to make this happen.
+We are embarking upon the Fall and our efforts to rescue, rehabilitate, and re-home the wonderful companion dogs that are being abandoned at alarming rates, is tougher than ever.
+I need your help to make this happen.

 Rescuing lives comes at a great expense – housing, heat in the winter months, cooling mechanisms for the hot desert summers, water and electricity for laundry and dishwashing, veterinary care, food, toys, bedding, etc. And while we receive in-kind donations such as towels and blankets, it’s not enough to fill the financial gap.
 We need your monetary contributions to continue the rescue work we do.

-California is seeing record-breaking rainfall cause an unbelievable amount of damage to businesses and homes.
-It also means families are displaced and often times their beloved pets end up in the already overcrowded shelter system through no fault of their own.
+Due to many huge California fires in 2017, we are seeing record-breaking amounts of families that are displaced, and often times their beloved pets end up in the already overcrowded shelter system through no fault of their own.

 Your donations allow us to continue to save these innocent, and now homeless, dogs.
 These pups are begging for help as they sit in an unfamiliar place – scared, cold, alone and waiting for a loving soul to rescue them.

-And it’s not just the dogs suffering from the flood conditions who need us.
+It’s not just the dogs suffering from these awful conditions who need us.
 It’s dogs whose families have lost their homes, dogs who have lost their way, dogs that folks could no longer take care of for one reason or another.
 Won’t you help me, so I can, in turn, help them?

-Please make a donation for my birthday to LBWF right now and help me see my birthday dream come true!
-I've always had a dream to make the world a better place for the animals, but now it's an emergency!
+Please make a donation to LBWF right now.
+I've always had a dream to make the world a better place for the animals, but now it's at a crisis level!

 More information from Linda Blair Worldheart Foundation: We had an incredibly difficult 2016 with the extreme heat and fires that much of our emergency funds were depleted.
 As such, we are asking you to donate today so we can continue our day to day work as well in 2017.
 In addition, we are in need of supplies to build new dog homes.
 These are not your typical dog houses - they are large, insulated and comfortable to move around in during inclement weather.
 We need several thousand dollars to complete the new houses before more rain and spring sets in.
 As you know, we get extreme weather in the mountains, so your support couldn’t come at a more critical time.